HallowsYves/HourlyMotivation/README.md

 # How does it work?
 **PALM API Integration:** The project starts by utilizing the PALM API to generate a prompt.
-This prompt is carefully crafted to inspire and motivate users.
+This prompt is to inspire and motivate users.
 PALM, which stands for "Pattern Learning and Matching," is an AI model capable of generating human-like text based on the input it receives.

-**Quote Generation:** Once the prompt is generated, HourlyMotivation cleverly passes this prompt back to itself, effectively acting as a creative loop.
+**Quote Generation:** Once the prompt is generated, HourlyMotivation passes this prompt back to itself, effectively acting as a creative loop.
 This self-referencing approach ensures that the generated text aligns with the motivational theme.
 The result is a motivational quote that is both meaningful and contextually relevant.

 **Flickr API for Images:** To complement the text, HourlyMotivation relies on the Flickr API to fetch a random inspiring image.
 Flickr is a popular platform for sharing photos, and its API allows access to a vast collection of images.
 The selected image is designed to visually enhance the motivational message.